ConvertKit Pricing – Is It Worth The List Growth Of 16K?

 If you hadn’t had much experience in creating an automated sequence, just like me, this is really going to make your life easier.
-You just have to choose one and it will directly be copied to your newly created account.
-You can start with Evergreen Newsletter.
-This automation includes 2 forms, 1 tag, and 1 sequence which will be copied.
-The only thing you have to follow up with is your unique content.
+You just have to choose a template and it will directly be copied to your newly created ConvertKit account.

 Another big win for ConvertKit is its Visual Automations feature which is way cleaner than its competitors like ActiveCampaign.
 Since, automated email messages average 70.5% higher open rates and 152% higher click-through rates than “business as usual” marketing messages, jumping into automation is the way to grow your business

 ConvertKit automation basically skyrocketed my conversion rates.
 I have more than 50 products on my catalog list.
 Of course, I didn’t start that way, but I wanted to future proof my business and I began to look into ways of inviting people to my other products based on their initial response.

 What I did was no rocket science, but ConvertKit made it so easy.
 My recipe was:

 once a subscriber was welcomed to my list by the initial purchase or action, they would get a sequence of emails based upon their interaction.
 After that I would send another sequence introducing my other products thus strengthening the relationship, building trust, and increasing the overall revenue as they opted in and bought more.

 I have almost 100 automation sequences and about 100 email flows to date.
 Each one is equally important because it’s carefully designed to support Serve No Master brand.

 A total of 4 years of experience proved to me that every single time I improve my automation process, a sequence or automation rules, overall revenue for my business increases.